omartinez182/omartinez182/README.md

 #### I'm a Data Scientist with experience on marketing applications.

 ### About Me
 Currently, exploring AI as a graduate student at Duke University.
-Previously, my area of focus revolved around using explainable machine learning to support business decisions.
+Previously, my focus revolved around using explainable machine learning to support business decisions.
 I've also worked on projects related to increasing confidence in the use of predictive modeling for marketing applications.

 ### Skills
 OOP / Causal Inference / Statistics / Machine Learning

 ### What I'm looking for...

-- 👯  I’m looking to collaborate on any open source project that may have a social impact, such as housing development, educational programs, or any project related to reducing economic inequality.
+- 👯  I’m looking to collaborate on any open source project that can have a social impact, such as housing development, educational programs, or any project related to reducing economic inequality.
 - 📫  How to reach me: omartinez1821992@gmail.com